strapi/documentation/docs/developer-docs/latest/development/backend-customization/services.md

 ### Extending core services

-Default services are created for each content-type.
-These default services are used to execute reusable logic when called throughout your Strapi project and most commonly are used by [controllers](/developer-docs/latest/development/backend-customization/controllers.md).
-Default services can be customized to implement your own logic.
+Core services are created for each content-type and could be used by [controllers](/developer-docs/latest/development/backend-customization/controllers.md) to execute reusable logic through a Strapi project.
+Core services can be customized to implement your own logic.
 The following code examples should help you get started.

 :::tip
 A core service can be replaced entirely by [creating a custom service](#adding-a-new-service) and naming it the same as the core service (e.g. `find`, `findOne`, `create`, `update`, or `delete`).